-CIA nominee 'sought to pull out'
+Trump backs CIA pick after offer to quit

 The Washington Post says she was summoned to the White House on Friday by officials worried about her previous support for the techniques.

-It was at that meeting she apparently indicated her interest in stepping down, prompting senior White House aides, including press secretary Sarah Huckabee Sanders, to rush later on Friday to the CIA HQ in Langley, Virginia.
+It was at that meeting she apparently indicated her interest in withdrawing, reportedly fearing the Senate questioning could damage her reputation and the CIA's.

-Ms Haspel apparently feared repeating the fate of Ronny Jackson, who withdrew his nomination for Veterans Affairs secretary amid questions over alleged past misconduct.
+She also apparently feared repeating the fate of Ronny Jackson, who withdrew his nomination for Veterans Affairs secretary amid questions over alleged past misconduct.

+Her misgivings prompted senior White House aides, including press secretary Sarah Huckabee Sanders, to rush later on Friday to meet her at CIA HQ in Langley, Virginia.

 The Post said it was not until Saturday that Ms Haspel decided to remain the nominee.